-Agbami royalties were previously recognized net in Prime's income statement and are now presented gross in both revenue and cost of sales.
-Royalties of \$84.0 million relating to Akpo have been reconciled with the NUPRC to Q1 2022 and estimated alongside the operator to September 2022.
-Payment will be made in Q4 2022.
-This unpaid amount related to Q4 2021 and the first nine months of 2022 and has been included in working capital as a current liability.
+Royalties were previously recognized net in Prime's income statement and are now presented gross in both revenue and cost of sales.
+Royalties of \$85.4 million relating to Akpo have not yet been paid and a payment plan is currently being negotiated with the DPR.
+This unpaid amount related to Q4 2021 and H1 2022 and have been included in working capital as current liabilities.
 The Akpo royalties were not previously accrued due to uncertainties over payment which were resolved when the PIA was enacted on August 16, 2021.